Financial Market Roundup

 AND GROWTH

-At this past December’s FOMC meeting, the Fed released their latest summary of economic projections, which details the central bank’s outlook on a variety of prospective economic measures.
-Specifically, investors digested higher expected GDP growth and lower unemployment forecasts for 2025.
-This good news was somewhat offset by a higher core inflation expectation for 2025, compared to the Fed’s previous economic projections.
+At the March FOMC meeting, the Fed released their latest summary of economic projections, which details the central bank’s outlook on a variety of prospective economic measures.
+Specifically, investors digested lower expected GDP growth, higher unemployment and higher core inflation forecasts for 2025.

-During the month of February, the U.S. Treasury yield curve moved in a net-flattening shape, with yields falling and longer maturity yields falling more than shorter maturity yields.
-Specifically, the 2-year U.S. Treasury yield fell by 21 basis points and ended the month at 3.99%.
-The 10-year U.S. Treasury yield fell by 33 basis points and ended the month at 4.21%.
+During the month of March, the U.S. Treasury yield curve moved lower in a net-steepening shape, with shorter yields falling while longer yields held flat or glided higher over the month.
+Specifically, the 2-year U.S. Treasury yield fell by 11 basis points and ended the month at 3.87%.
+The 10-year U.S. Treasury yield was unchanged at 4.21%.
 In addition to lower Treasury yields, credit spreads, or the premium investors require for credit exposures, moved higher for both investment-grade and high-yield credit bonds over the last month.

 POLITICAL AND